JamesGJ5-Learning-To-Code/blog/plans.md

     - https://www.theodinproject.com/lessons/javascript-working-with-apis: resource on working with fetch and APIs from frontend perspective

-    1. Build frontend for people to read and comment on your posts:
+    1. Build frontend for people to read and comment on your posts

     2. Build frontend for you to author and edit your posts.
 Useful features include: